vdonthireddy/vjnode4pi/README.md

 Let's create a simple nodejs app and deploy it in AKS

-We have initiatd the npm in this folder, which created a number of files
+We have initiated the npm in this folder, which created a number of files

 ```sh
 $ npm init